Akt-AI/autonomy-labs/docs/TROUBLESHOOTING.md

 - Switch to the Terminal view after the page fully loads.
 - Resize the browser window once to trigger a refit.

+## MCP “Test” fails even though the server is up

+The Settings → MCP “Test” button runs from your browser, so it is subject to CORS and network access from the client.

+Also note:
+- `mcp.json` import only accepts `http://` / `https://` URLs.

 ## PTY allocation failed

 If the backend prints `PTY allocation failed`, the runtime likely lacks `/dev/pts` or has exhausted PTYs.